databio/IGD/README.md

 An example: `query100.bed` is an example query file
 ```
-./igd_search query100.bed rme_igd/roadmap.igd
+./igd search query100.bed rme_igd/roadmap.igd
 ```

 ## iGD databases
-Downloads of some iGD databases are at databio.org/iGD.
+Downloads of some iGD databases (fully created and directly searchable by using iGD) are at databio.org/iGD.